 If a student has a medical emergency at school or a school-related activity and the parent cannot be reached, school staff will seek emergency medical treatment unless the parent has previously provided a written statement denying this authorization.
 Therefore, parents are asked each year to complete an "Emergency Care Consent Form," which includes information about their student's allergies to medications, etc. Parents should keep emergency care information current (e.g., name of doctor, emergency phone numbers, allergies, etc.).
-An updated Student Health Form will be required at the beginning of each school year.
+An updated "Student Health Form" will be required at the beginning of each school year.
 Please inform the school office of any changes that occur during the school year.
+The parent and/or guardian is responsible for all incurred costs related to the student's emergency medical treatment.